mcmonkeyprojects/KeyboardChatterBlocker/README.md

 ### Requirements

-- A standard Windows PC (not likely to be Mac/Linux compatible) (tested on Windows 10 x64)
+- A standard Windows PC (not likely to be Mac/Linux compatible) (tested on Windows 10 Home x64 and Windows 11 Pro)
 - .NET Framework 4.7.2 or newer

 ### Setup